2019 Houston Astros season: July, post-All-Star break

-August
+Sanchez—Harris—Biagini—Devenski combined no-hitter

 On August 3, Sanchez and Biagini, both making their Astros debuts, tossed part of a combined no-hitter of the Seattle Mariners, along with Will Harris and Chris Devenski, to lead a 9–0 win.
 It was the twelfth no-hitter in club history overall, the second combined, and first no-hitter for each pitcher.
 Sanchez started and worked the first six innings with six strikeouts and two walks allowed, and Harris, Biagini, and Devenski each followed with one inning apiece.
 The Astros lineup got 15 hits, with Jose Altuve connecting for his 18th home run, and Michael Brantley went 3-for-5 with four RBI and two doubles.
+Alex Bregman augmented with a triple, and each of Altuve, Bregman, Yordan Alvarez, and Carlos Correa collected two hits.
+Sanchez yielded three baserunners and earned a game score of 76.

+This no-hitter was the first for the Astros since August 21, 2015, by Mike Fiers, a 3–0 triumph over the Los Angeles Dodgers.
+Houston pitched their first combined no-hitter on June 11, 2003, a six-man effort started by Roy Oswalt at the original Yankee Stadium, which resulted in an 8–0 victory.

+Just four weeks later, on September 1, Verlander pitched Houston's next no-hitter.

+Rest of August

-On August 4, Verlander struck out 10 batters over 6 innings in a 3–1 win over the Mariners.
+On August 4, Justin Verlander struck out 10 batters over 6 innings in a 3–1 win over the Mariners.
 With this 10-K performance, Verlander surpassed 200 strikeouts in a season for the ninth time in his career.
 He joined Nolan Ryan, Randy Johnson, Roger Clemens, Tom Seaver, Pedro Martinez, and Bob Gibson as the only pitchers with nine or more seasons of 200+ strikeouts.
 All but Clemens and Verlander (ineligible at the time due to still being active) were in the Hall of Fame.

 In a 14–3 romp over the Colorado Rockies on August 7, Gurriel homered and tied J. R. Towles with eight RBIs for the club record in one game.

-The Astros set a franchise record with 23 runs scored on August 10 at Camden Yards versus the Baltimore Orioles, In the 23–2 win, they also set the franchise record for extra base hits with 13, including six home runs.
-Three of the home runs came via rookie Yordan Alvarez, including a grand slam.
-With a career-high seven runs driven in, his total stood at 51 to establish the major league record for the first 45 games.
+Yordan Alvarez waits for the pitch.